OshekharO/KE1-CC-CHECKER/README.md

 ## Features

 - Check multiple credit card numbers simultaneously
-- Categorize results into Live, Dead, and Unknown statuses
+- Categorize results into Live and Dead statuses
 - Simulated charging amounts for each card
 - Copy results to clipboard
 - Responsive design for various screen sizes